nitta-divya/contact-us/README.md

 ## Features

 -**Input Fields**: Name, Email, Subject, and Message.
-Validation: Email field and required fields are validated using HTML5 attributes.
+-**Validation**: Email field and required fields are validated using HTML5 attributes.
 Accessibility: Semantic HTML ensures better usability for screen readers.
 Interactivity: Subtle animation on page load.
 Customization: Easily customizable for other use cases.\\